-If you are carrying out exploration and mining within the Inner Zone (70 km radius) you must submit a Radio Emissions Management Plan to the DMIRS for approval, in accordance with the RTMRMA.
-The Plan must demonstrate the proposed operation will be consistent with radio astronomy requirements.
+If you are carrying out exploration and mining within the Inner Zone (70 km radius) you must submit a Radio Emissions Management Plan [448KB DOCX] to the DMIRS for approval, in accordance with the RTMRMA.
+The plan must demonstrate that the proposed operation will be consistent with radio-astronomy requirements.

 For mining within the ARQZWA, DMIRS have reserved two areas of land under Section 19 of the Mining Act (WA) which are exempt from the granting of mining tenements.